Excel Functions Tutorials

 Suppose there is a set of IDs and you have to find out the _ location within IDs then use simply the Excel SEARCH to find out the “_” location within IDs.

 Let’s understand the working of SEARCH in excel with wildcards characters.

-Consider the give table and search for the text 0 within the text A1-001-ID
+Consider the given table and search for the next 0 within the text A1-001-ID

-For the second row within given table the search result for A within B1-001-AY
+For the second row within a given table the search result for A within B1-001-AY

 Similarly for “J” 8 for=SEARCH(I10,J10,K10) and 7 for =SEARCH(“?”&I10,J10,K10).